 When will I receive my UCV Student Card?

-Once you are officially registered at UCV and you have taken your picture at one of the specific UCV photo boxes, your student card will be automatically created.
+Once you are officially registered at UCV and you have taken your picture at the specific UCV photo boxes, your student card will be automatically created.
 When the card is ready, the International Office will inform you by e-mail, and you will have to go to the International office to pick it up.

 Once I have registered, what shall I do if I need to change my UCV learning agreement?